 Currently, 22 states and Washington D.C. grant nurse practitioners full practice authority, meaning they may practice independently of a physician.
 Other states require a collaborative agreement with a supervising physician, or have restrictions on their practice.
 The National Academy of Medicine and the National Council of State Boards of Nursing both recommend that states provide NPs full practice authority.

 A study published in the Journal of the American Medical Association (JAMA) reported that after six months, no significant differences were noted in the health status of patients who had been seen by nurse practitioners compared to those seen by primary care physicians.

 5. Nurse Practitioners are Serving the Underserved

 The National Rural Health Association reports that approximately 20% of Americans live in rural areas, and there are on average 13.1 physicians per 10,000 people, compared to 31.2 per 10,000 people in urban areas.
 Increasing numbers of nurse practitioners are working in underserved areas such as these.
-By 2016, the percentage of NPs serving rural populations is expected to increase from 17.6% to 25.2%.
+From 2008 to 2016, the percentage of NPs serving rural populations increased from 17.6% to 25.2%.